shapeshed/jekyll.shapeshed.com/_posts/2007-02-10-the_importance_of_semantic_markup.md

 ---
 layout: post
 title: The importance of semantic markup
-excerpt: "Creating web documents that have meaning behind the page rendered in a browser is very important.
+description: "Creating web documents that have meaning behind the page rendered in a browser is very important.
 Here are some pointers as to how to understand and write semantic markup. "
 categories: [XHTML]
 ---
 ## What does semantic markup mean?